About our courses

 Courses with Innovation and Quantitative Research Methods

-Two-thirds of the content of courses with Innovation and Quantitative Research Methods (Q-Step) follow the relevant single honours degree course structure.
-The remaining third provides additional practical innovation project work or training in quantitative methods which serve as invaluable employability experience.
+If your course consists of an Innovation or Quantitative Research Methods (Q-Step) element, you'll spend two-thirds of your studies following the relevant single honours degree course structure.
+The remaining third provides practical innovation project work or training in quantitative methods which serve as invaluable employability experience.

-We support our students who want to enhance their medicine, dentistry or veterinary science degrees by intercalating, and we welcome students from other universities who are looking to intercalate at Bristol.
+We support students who want to enhance their medicine, dentistry or veterinary science degrees by intercalating.
+We also welcome students from other universities who are looking to intercalate at Bristol.

-We offer specific part-time degrees, such as the BA English Literature and Community Engagement.
-A number of our full-time degrees may also be studied part-time.
+We offer specific part-time degrees and a number of our full-time degrees may also be studied part-time.
 Please check individual course entries for details.

 You will be allocated a personal tutor at the start of your course.
 They can advise you on academic issues and, alongside a senior tutor, can provide personal support and guide you toward specialist support services within the University.
 Find out more about personal tutoring at Bristol.